 - Swap coconut butter or coconut oil for the ghee to keep the recipe vegan and dairy-free.
 My preference is coconut butter because it yields a more substantial consistency and richer flavor.

-- If you’re a chocoholic, you can add ⅓ cup raw cacao powder for a chocolate infusion.
+- You can add ⅓ cup raw cacao powder for a chocolate infusion.
 If you go this route, add an additional 3 Tbsp sweetener and 4 Tbsp ghee (or coconut butter).

 More No-Bake Dessert Recipes: